-Most of the provision of care for plwMND comes from the community through the role of informal carers, usually spouses or children.192 Carers also provide physical and emotional support and play an important role in clinical decision-making.193
+Most of the provision of care for plwMND comes from the community through the role of informal carers, usually spouses or children.28 Carers also provide physical and emotional support and play an important role in clinical decision-making.191

 Carer availability and wellbeing are integral to the care of a plwMND.
 Without the available capacity of a carer, plwMND would not be able to continue to live at home till the end stage of their lives.
-Consequently, unmarried plwMND are more likely to die in an acute care facility.
-194 Further, 80% of MND carers live with the plwMND,195 and those residing with the plwMND have poorer mental and physical health than carers who did not have primary residence with the plwMND.196 Importantly, there is a strong bidirectional relationship between the wellbeing of the plwMND and their carers, particularly on psychological variables, further emphasising the importance of addressing the needs of carers.197-200
+Consequently, unmarried plwMND are more likely to die in an acute care facility.192 Further, 80% of MND carers live with the plwMND,193 and those residing with the plwMND have poorer mental and physical health than carers who did not have primary residence with the plwMND.194 Importantly, there is a strong bidirectional relationship between the wellbeing of the plwMND and their carers, particularly on psychological variables, further emphasising the importance of addressing the needs of carers.195-198

 Caring for a plwMND is very demanding.
-A wide range of tasks may include all activities of daily living and personal care, with an average time of 9.5 hours per day spent in the caring role.202 The time involved in providing care usually increases as the disease progresses.203 The mental health of MND carers is challenged throughout the course of the disease and beyond.
-The psychological toll of being the carer of a plwMND is well-established.204 The disease has been described as unremitting and exhausting, with no hope for recovery.205 High levels of depression, anxiety, fatigue, strain, social handicap, and increased risk for anticipatory grief (beginning from the time of diagnosis) and prolonged grief disorder (PGD) post-death, as well as lower quality of life, have been regularly demonstrated.^{29,204,206-210}
+A wide range of tasks may include all activities of daily living and personal care, with an average time of 9.5 hours per day spent in the caring role.
+The time involved in the provision of care usually increases as the disease progresses.
+The mental health of MND carers is challenged throughout the course of the disease and beyond.
+The psychological toll of being the carer of a plwMND is well-established.
+The disease has been described as unremitting and exhausting, with no hope for recovery.
+High levels of depression, anxiety, fatigue, strain, social handicap, and increased risk for anticipatory grief (beginning from the time of diagnosis) and prolonged grief disorder (PGD) post-death, as well as lower quality of life, have been regularly demonstrated.^{201, 203-207}

-Physiotherapists should be aware of a range of factors that contribute to or protect against the development of mental health problems among carers of plwMND.201
+Psychologists should be aware of a range of factors that contribute to or protect against the development of mental health problems among carers of plwMND.208

-The severity of MND may impact burden, anxiety and depression.211 Carers providing 22 or more hours per week were 2.65 times more likely to be experiencing psychological distress.195 Positive coping strategies and social support strongly contribute to psychological wellbeing and quality of life.^{201,212} Low self-esteem, worries about end-of-life, existential concerns and changes in identity, roles and relationships are all associated with levels of MND carer psychological distress.^{54,212-215} support during the MND journey, the deceased being under 60 years old, and a brief period of caring under 1.5 years.
-Sixty-three per cent reported that they needed bereavement support beyond that provided by family and social networks, 216 highlighting a clear role for psychological intervention.
+The severity of MND may impact burden, anxiety and depression.209 Carers providing 22 or more hours per week were 2.65 times more likely to be experiencing psychological distress.193 Positive coping strategies and social support strongly contribute to psychological wellbeing and quality of life.^{208, 210} Low self-esteem, worries about end-of-life, existential concerns and changes in identity, roles and relationships are all associated with levels of MND carer psychological distress.^{52, 210-213}

-A large Australian study found 54% of MND carers to be at moderate risk of developing PGD and almost 10% to be in the high-risk group.216 Depression increased the risk of PGD by 18 times, while anxiety increased this risk by 8 times.
-Other significant contributors to PGD included poor family functioning, a recent bereavement (<12 months), being a spouse/partner of the deceased plwMND, insufficient
+A large Australian study found 54% of MND carers to be at moderate risk of developing PGD and almost 10% to be in the high-risk group.214 Depression increased the risk of PGD by 18 times, while anxiety increased this risk by 8 times.
+Other significant contributors to PGD included poor family functioning, a recent bereavement (<12 months), being a spouse/partner of the deceased plwMND, insufficient support during the MND journey, the deceased being under 60 years old, and a brief period of caring under 1.5 years.
+Sixty-three per cent reported that they needed bereavement support beyond that provided by family and social networks,214 highlighting a clear role for psychological intervention.